MisterMikah/Hot-Mess-Express/README.md

 # Game Summary
-Players start by cooking food through a quick simple build-a-burger minigame.
+The player starts by cooking food through a quick simple build-a-burger minigame.
 After, they jump straight into a high speed delivery run through a city filled with obstacles.
-Every side hit damages the food and a head on collision leads straight to a game over.
+Every side hit damages the food; get hit three times and it's game over.
+If you get hit in a straight on collision, then that's a game over too.
+Last long enough with little damage and you'll live to deliever the food (it may be a little beat up but it's still edible).

 # Core Features